Bunnyspa/qmk-dubeolsik/readme.md

 An experimental QMK code piece that aims to simulate a [Dubeolsik](https://en.wikipedia.org/wiki/Keyboard_layout#Dubeolsik) layout within the QMK firmware.

-For Korean typists who prefer a customized English layout (e.g. Colemak), simply remapping the QWERTY layout is not a viable option, as it would also scramble the Korean layout.
+For Korean typists who prefer a customized English layout (e.g. Colemak-DH), simply remapping the QWERTY layout is not a viable option, as it would also scramble the Korean layout.
 There are a few ways to address this issue, each with its own set of limitations:

-- Instead add a custom English input method on their computers.
+- Instead add a custom English layout on their computers.
   - Adding a custom layout to a computer is difficult.
   - May have an impact on raw inputs, potentially affecting certain scenarios such as games.
 - Add an additional layer to the keyboard.
-Toggle the input method and layer at the same time.
+Toggle the language input and layer at the same time.
-  - The sync between the input method and the layout is not guaranteed. e.g. The input method may depend on each program window
+  - The sync between the language input and the layer is not guaranteed.

 This custom QMK code piece can overcome above limitations by directly inputting Korean letters.
-For instance, it will send literal "ㅂ" instead of "KC_Q".
+For instance, when Korean is enabled, pressing Q will send literal "ㅂ" instead of "KC_Q".
 It tries to combine letters interactively, just like how Windows Korean IME works.

 ## Prerequisites